-After the success of their first game, Lure of the Temptress; Revolution’s co-founder, Charles Cecil, decided to revive an old project he had with famed comic book artist Dave Gibbons (Watchmen, DC Comics, etc.) while still in Activision.
-Gibbons provided the comic that serves as the intro to the game and all the visual ambiance and backgrounds within it, while the rest of team worked using the game engine they made: the Virtual Theatre engine.
+After the success of their first game, Lure of the Temptress, Revolution’s co-founder, Charles Cecil, decided to revive an old project he had with famed comic book artist Dave Gibbons (Watchmen, DC Comics, etc.) while still in Activision.
+Gibbons provided the comic that serves as the intro to the game and all the visual ambiance and backgrounds within it, while the rest of team worked using the game engine they made themselves: the Virtual Theatre engine.

 But let’s look at the covers first, shall we?

 The first cover is the most well known and iconic one, with a simple white outline of Union City’s towers over a black background.
 Simple and effective at invoking the urban atmosphere of the game.

 Then we have this cover:

 The logo etching in a rusty iron surface isn’t that bad, but I hate all the empty gray space.
 Either use all gray or all rusty, but not both!
 You know, like this:

 Also, take a look at the CD case cover:

 An image of Union City taken from the comic book with a miniature of the original cover on the side.
 Also good at invoking the urban oppression in the game.